Center for Innovation in Teaching and Learning | American University of Sharjah

 The New Faculty Orientation is a week-long event designed to help new faculty transition to living and working at American University of Sharjah.

-Download our New Faculty Welcome Kit.
+Download our New Faculty StartUp Guide.

 Workshops and Events